yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 '''Flashing the new firmware'''

-Now you are ready to flash ftp into adam2
+Now you are ready to flash OpenWRT onto your router, ftp into the adam2 bootloader as above:

 {{{
 quote "MEDIA FLSH" #write to flash memory